 The Goal The Georgia Health Care Association is encouraging nominations for the 2016 Georgia LTC Leadership Excellence Awards.
 We honor the accomplishments of individuals who have made strides in helping Georgians receive better long term health care at the 2016 Summer Convention at the Ritz Carlton Amelia.
 Who Qualifies If you know someone who is making a difference and helping Georgia residents receive better long term health care, please tell us their story!
 We are looking for administrators, corporate staff, long term care managers, CEOs, nurses, or any nursing home staff member, volunteer, etc. to honor them with one of our three Leadership Excellence Awards.
-Nominations are due by Friday, May 20, 2016.
+Nominations are due by Friday, June 3, 2016 (Date extended).
 ALL sections of the form must be completed to be considered.
 For questions, please contact Mendee Rock, email@example.com or 678-289-6555.
-The Process Nomination forms must be completed and submitted by Friday, May 20, 2016 to be considered.
+The Process Nomination forms must be completed and submitted by Friday, June 3, 2016 to be considered.
 ALL sections of the form must be completed for consideration by the selection committee.
 All nominations will be reviewed by a selection committee comprised of long term care leaders.
 The selection committee will determine the recipient(s).
 The Awards The recipient(s) will be announced to the long term care community at the GHCA Summer Convention at the Ritz Carlton in Amelia Island.
-GHCA will publish a [...]
+GHCA will [...]

 The Q4FY15 release of the Skilled Nursing Facility (SNF) Program for Evaluating Payment Patterns Electronic Report (PEPPER) with statistics through September 2015 is now available!
 PEPPER is an educational tool that summarizes provider-specific data statistics for Medicare services that may be at risk for improper payments.
 Providers can use the data to support internal auditing and monitoring activities.
 Please click HERE for more information on report access.